Louttche/TCI_GA/Appendix A application requirements.md

 3. executing exams (by efit clients and by invigilators),
 4. accessing exam data (by teachers),
 5. finalizing exams (by teachers)
 6. cleaning up of data (by data managers).

 ##Distribution of work
 Creating tests and implementation for the behaviour of specific classes at least needs to be distributed between the students in a group.
-Make sure the following rules appy:
+Make sure the following rules apply:
 * pick at least one class which is NOT dependent on other classes
 * pick at least two classes which are dependent on other classes
 * make sure the division of classes is discussed with the teacher when discussing GA1 and written down.